kevinwshin/French-House-Manual/README.md

 1. Attend all officer trainings/orientations
 2. Run the New Member Orientation at the start of each semester.
-3. Call and run a house meeting every other Sunday, delivering an agenda by midnight on the Friday preceding a meeting.
+3. Call and run a House Meeting every other Sunday, delivering an agenda by midnight on the Friday preceding a meeting.
 At the meeting the Trustee should give a house progress report and bring up potential problems & concerns.
 4. Act as a mediator in conflict resolutions between members.
 5. Coordinate elections of the French House elected positions - it is the responsibility of the Trustee to ensure all positions remain filled and fill-in positions in the event it is necessary.
 6. Monitor other French House officers' job performances.
 It is the responsibility of the Trustee to bring up any issues regarding officers at meetings.